Achilles Tendon Repair

 Mini-Open Incision

 Minimally invasive approaches may also be used to repair the Achilles tendon and are often referred to as a “mini-open” technique (see Figure 2).
 In this procedure, a small incision measuring approximate half an inch is made over the Achilles rupture site.
 The Achilles tendon glides within a tendon sheath, and a special instrument is then used to pass sutures through the Achilles tendon and into this sheath using needles through the skin without making an actual incision running down the entire length of the repair, and the sutures are then pulled into the half-inch incision where they are tied.
-The “mini open” technique has the advantages of a smaller incision and a potentially lower rate of wound healing issues, but has the disadvantage of less visualization of the ruptured tendon and a potentially higher rate of associated nerve injury.
+The “mini open” technique has the advantages of a smaller incision and a potentially lower rate of wound healing issues.
+However, a mini open repair has the disadvantage of less visualization of the ruptured tendon and a potentially higher rate of associated nerve injury.

 Recovery